Going to the ‘toilet’ can sometimes be a taboo subject …… unless you are a Neuroendocrine Cancer patient of course 🙂

 Like many other NET patients, I’m on a 28 day injection of somatostatin analogues (in my case Lanreotide).
 Both Octreotide and Lanreotide are designed to reduce the effects of NET syndromes and therefore can make a difference to syndrome induced diarrhea.
-These drugs also have anti-tumour effect and so even if they do not halt or adequately control syndrome induced diarrhea, they are still a valuable contribution to NET treatment.
+These drugs also have anti-tumour effect and so even if you are not syndromic or they do not halt or adequately control syndrome induced diarrhea, they are still a valuable contribution to NET treatment.

 Some syndromic patients find they still have diarrhea despite somatostatin analogues and they end up having ‘rescue shots’ or pumps for relief (both of these methods tend to be Octreotide based).
 Some have more frequent injections of the long acting versions of somatostatin analogues which has the effect of increasing the dosage.
 There’s a new drug available for those whose carcinoid syndrome induced diarrhea is not adequately controlled or they are unable to have somatostatin analogues as a treatment.
 Telotristat Ethyl works by inhibiting tryptophan hydroxylase (TPH), a chemical reactor involved in the manufacture of serotonin, which is the main cause of syndrome induced diarrhea.
 It was approved by the US FDA in February 2017, EU areas in September 2017, and is on the way to being approved elsewhere.
 Read about this drug here.

 In summary, I think it’s important that people be sure what is actually causing their diarrhea after diagnosis so that the right advice and the right treatment can be given.

 Of course, some people sometimes have the opposite effect but that’s in another blog here – Constipation